 No one likes to hear people complain, especially people who go on, and on, and on.
 But there is a reason people complain for longer than may seem necessary.
 For the most part, the people who sound like a broken record don’t feel heard.
 And when people don’t feel heard, they repeat themselves, again, and again, and again.

-One of the first practices for how to handle customer complaints taught during any decent customer service training class is to acknowledge the other person’s concern.
+One of the first practices for how to handle customer complaints taught during customer service training is to acknowledge the other person’s concern.
 Demonstrate that you listened and heard.
 We often think that complainers want us to solve their problems.
 That’s not always the case.
 Sometimes feeling heard is enough, even if there is no resolution to the complaint.

 Last week I had a horrible experience in a hotel.
 I called the front desk staff to voice my concerns with how an incident was handled.
 Her response: “Ok….ok….ok.”
 I wasn’t satisfied.
 So the next morning I spoke to the front desk manager.
 She responded by explaining why her staff had done what they did.
 Still, no apology or demonstration of understanding my frustration.
 So I went to the hotel general manager, who did all the right things.
 She listened and apologized.
 She didn’t defend or explain.
 And then I stopped escalating my complaint.